2026 Social Security COLA Announcement Is Back on Track Despite Government Shutdown

 Sign up

-The main reason for a potential delay in the announcement is a disruption in the collection of essential economic data.
-The government shutdown resulted in the furlough of most Bureau of Labor Statistics (BLS) staff, leading to the suspension of data collection, processing, and scheduled releases, including the September CPI-W. The September CPI-W is the last piece of data needed to calculate the COLA.
+The government shutdown resulted in the furlough of most BLS staff, leading to the suspension of data collection, processing, and scheduled releases, including the September Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
+The September CPI-W is the last piece of data needed to calculate the COLA.

 This delay impacts more than the COLA announcement.
 The new numbers are also used to calculate the limits for the Social Security earnings test and the tax wage cap for 2026.

-The Bureau of Labor Statistics (BLS), which is part of the Department of Labor, is responsible for collecting, processing, and publishing this crucial inflation data.
-The final piece of data needed for the calculation—the September CPI-W report—is on hold until the shutdown ends.
+The BLS, which is part of the Department of Labor, is responsible for collecting, processing and publishing this crucial inflation data.
+The final piece of data needed for the calculation — the September CPI-W report — will now be released on October 24, despite the ongoing shutdown.

 Swipe to scroll horizontally